-(g) include and refer to the requirements of the Emergency Response and Contingency Plan under Annex V of these Regulations that relate to protecting and securing the safety and health of all persons on vessels or Installations during an Incident or emergency;
+(g) include and refer to the requirements of the Emergency Response and Contingency Plan under Annex V of these Regulations that relate to protecting and securing the safety and health of all persons on vessels or Installations during an Incident or emergency; and

-(h) Be worded in plain language.

 (h) [be gender-sensitive, and specifically address women’s safety, and freedom from harassment in the workplace, and consider other issues relevant to ensuring an equitable and inclusive working environment for a diverse workforce].

+2. The minimum requirements to the content of the health and safety plan are contained in the Standard and Guidelines on health and safety plans.

 B Maritime Security Plan